Idaho College Murders Suspect’s Aunt Fears

 The repercussions of these killings have echoed not just inside Kohberger’s family, but also across the community.

-Unraveling The Idaho Horror Texts Reveal Shocking Details
+Unraveling the Idaho Horror Texts Reveal Shocking Details

 Madison Mogen, top left, smiles on the shoulders of her best friend, Kaylee Goncalves, as they pose with Ethan Chapin, Xana Kernodle and two other housemates in Goncalves’ final Instagram post, shared the day before the four students were stabbed to death. (@kayleegoncalves / Instagram)